simp/simp-doc/docs/getting_started_guide/Introduction.rst

 Introduction
 ============

-This document provides guidance on developing for the SIMP infrastructure.
+This document provides guidance on some of the big ideas that drive the SIMP infrastructure, and hopes to explain some of the design decisions.

 Please be aware that this is a snapshot in time and, while it should remain accurate, if you find any issues, please check the `SIMP How-To Articles`_ on